Senior Honors Thesis

 Senior Honors Thesis Information

-• A Senior Honors Thesis is a two-semester (three units) long project that results in a thesis paper.
+• A Senior Honors Thesis is a two-semester (4 credits each) long project that results in a thesis paper.

 • Students also enroll each semester in a two-unit pass/fail course (EC 197: Senior Thesis Research Seminar)